Learn more about the natural world from local experts in an informal and friendly atmosphere and meet other people who

 course tutors.
 Student feedback has consistently rated the course content, teaching style and lecturers’ knowledge very highly.

-Society members should have received an e-newsletter announcing that the bookings for Winter education courses will be taken from Monday 4th December when the course information will go live on our website.
-From Monday 4th December, please email or phone the office to check availability on your chosen course.
+Society members should have received an e-newsletter announcing that the bookings for Spring/Summer education courses will be taken from Monday 19 March when the course information will go live on our website.
+From Monday 19 March, please email or phone the office to check availability on your chosen course.
 Once your place is reserved please pay for your course, preferably online to reduce administrative costs.

 Education courses are only open to Society members.
 Everyone is welcome to join the Society.

 Tuesday mornings starting 01 May, 10.15am

 This ten-week course will cover Spring migration, bird song and breeding behaviour of species living in the North East.
 Particular emphasis will be placed on the identification and interpretation of songs, calls and territory.
 There will be six field meetings, which will cover a wide range of habitats including visits to woodlands, hill valleys, the coast and the Farne Islands.

 You can sign up to do either mornings or afternoons.
 Indoor meetings will start at either 10.15am or 1.00pm.

 To book a course please call 0191 208 2790 or email email@example.com we will reserve your place and advise you how to make your payment.
 Once you have reserved your place, you can make an online payment by clicking here.
 Receipt of payment will confirm your place.

 To enrol on our courses you must be a member of the Natural History Society of Northumbria.
 For details of membership click here.